We use empirically validated counseling services to help individuals access their innate ability to heal and improve the

-I am formally and comprehensively trained in Dialectical Behavior Therapy (DBT), EMDR, and art therapy and facilitation, and am designated as a Certified Trauma Professional with intensive training in complex trauma/PTSD, and personality disorders.
-I have also spent several years doing concentrated work with folx with dual diagnoses of intellectual and/or developmental disabilities and mental health disorders.
-Based on the treatment plan that you and I devise together, we will decide how to best support you toward your goals.
-I use psycho-education and skill building in my work, as they are practical and empowering, and I tend towards postmodern and existential theories and methods that pull from biology, sociology, and psychology.
-This allows for a holistic approach that honors each of us as the complex and unique humans we are.
-Humor, authenticity, and sincerity are indispensable in what I do.
+I am formally and comprehensively trained in Dialectical Behavior Therapy (DBT), EMDR, and art therapy and facilitation.
+I have specialized training in working with people with complex trauma, personality disorders, ADHD, and Autism.
+I have also spent several years working with individuals with dual diagnoses of intellectual or developmental disabilities and mental health disorders.
+Based on the treatment plan you and I devise, we will decide how to best support you toward your goals.
+I use psycho-education and skill building in my work, as they are both practical and empowering, and I tend towards postmodern and existential theories and interventions that pull from biology, sociology, and psychology.
+This allows for a holistic approach that honors us as complex and unique humans.
+Humor, authenticity, creativity, and sincerity are indispensable to who I am and how I work.